5 Tips For Helping A Friend Cope With Grief

 People experiencing grief may not reach out on their own, so consider calling or messaging consistently.
 You can even let them know that you’ll call in the morning every other day, for instance, so they can expect and look forward to your conversation.

 You can also make yourself available in person.
 Your presence may be both meaningful and helpful as your friend copes with grief, allowing you to provide them with emotional and practical support (the latter of which we’ll discuss below).
-Importantly, though, they may not be ready to talk about their grief yet.
-If this is the case, you can let them know that they’re welcome to talk about their feelings, experiences, and the loss itself, when they can do so.
+However, they may prefer not to talk about what happened or the extent of their grief yet.
+If this is the case, you can let them know that they’re welcome to talk about their feelings, experiences, and the loss itself when they want to.

 In addition to emotional support, you can provide hands-on help to your friend during this difficult time.
-Experts advise against simply asking a grieving friend if they need anything, as they may not have the words or energy to articulate their needs.
+Experts advise against simply asking a grieving friend if they need anything, as they may struggle with difficult emotions and not have the words or energy to articulate their needs.
 Instead, offer to do specific things for them, such as:

 • Cleaning their kitchen or bathrooms